17 ways to find keyword ideas with search traffic.

 The reason I check the top query is to see if there are any intent differences.

-Don’t want to mess up a page 1 ranking by trying to improve a query with less potential.
+I don’t want to mess up a page 1 ranking by improving a query with less potential.

 Google Autocomplete or the A to Z alphabet technique